Why Emotion Efficacy?

 Individuals with high emotion efficacy have the confidence and the ability to experience and respond to difficult emotions in a contextually-adaptive, values-consistent manner.
 Many clients who seek psychotherapy, however, struggle with chronic emotion problems.
 Research suggests that over 75% of clients suffer from chronic and intense emotion reactivity.
 The impact of low emotion efficacy is wide and far reaching.
 Low emotion efficacy significantly impacts quality of life across multiple domains, including interpersonal, work, school and legal.
 There is another way.

-Emotion Efficacy Therapy (EET) provides a brief transdiagnostic treatment that helps clients learn to better tolerate distress, regulate their emotions, and make choices consistent with their values-- even when they are emotionally triggered.
+Drawing on learning theory and cutting edge third wave Cognitive Behavioral research, Emotion Efficacy Therapy (EET) provides a brief transdiagnostic treatment that helps clients learn to better tolerate distress, regulate their emotions, and make choices consistent with their values-- even when they are emotionally triggered.
 By learning different ways of responding to emotions, clients can increase their emotion efficacy.
 Expanding people’s choices allows them to create lives that are increasingly conscious, authentic, and powerful.

 In addition to providing mindfulness, acceptance and coping skills for clients, EET also provides exposure-based skills training in session that helps skills "stick" when clients become emotionally triggered outside of therapy.
 In addition, EET can be delivered in as little as 8 sessions in a group or individual format.